 Getting started with Azure AD Connect using express settings

-Azure AD Connect Express Settings is used when you have a single-forest topology and password synchronization for authentication.
+Azure AD Connect Express Settings is used when you have a single-forest topology and password hash synchronization for authentication.
 Express Settings is the default option and is used for the most commonly deployed scenario.
 You are only a few short clicks away to extend your on-premises directory to the cloud.

 If express settings does not match your topology, see related documentation for other scenarios.